GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-70/index.md

 [Workers](https://developer.mozilla.org/en-US/docs/Web/API/Worker) are an easy way to move JavaScript off the main thread and into the background.
-This is critical to keeping your site interactive, because it means that the main thread won’t lock up when it’s running an expensive or complex JavaScript computation.
+This is critical to keeping your site interactive, because it means that the main thread won't lock up when it's running an expensive or complex JavaScript computation.

 <style>